Tahmidaa/Islamgram.github.io/README.md

  - Users can add posts and write captions for the posts by clicking on the “Add New Post” option.
 Adding a post will update the user’s profile and show how many posts a user has.
  - Users can add as many posts as they want.
 Users and posts have a one-many relationship.
  - Users can edit their profile information by clicking the “Edit Profile” button.
 They can change the title of their bio, add a description, add a URL of their choice, and change their profile pictures by uploading an image.
  - Users can follow other users by visiting their profiles and it’ll be shown on their profile bio how many people they are following and how many people are following them.
+User can have many followers and can follow many so this a many-many relationship.

  - Users can delete a post by just clicking on the delete button under post as well as if they wish to delete their account they can delete it as well.